A Unified Framework for Hopsets and Spanners: Stretch and Hopbound Analysis Method

 Let $u,v\in V$ be a pair of vertices, and let $u=u_0,u_1,u_2,...,u_d=v$ be the shortest path between them.
-We want to use the "jumps" that lemma \ref{lemma:HJump} provides, in order to find a low hopbound path in $G\cup H$ between $u,v$.
+We use the ``jumps" that Lemma \ref{lemma:HJump} provides, in order to find a low hopbound path in $G\cup H$ between $u,v$.